DNYANESH2228/Day07/README.md

 More real-world case studies were included.

-Week 1 helped me build strong foundations in Linux, networking, web basics, and phishing awareness.
-I feel more confident compared to Day 1 and motivated to improve further.

-Now important advice:

-Before submitting:

-Modify at least 2–3 answers to match your real experience.

-Keep it honest.

-Don’t try to sound “perfect” — growth mindset matters more.

 If you want, I can also quickly review your final version before you upload it to GitHub.